ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/occupational_level.md

 ## Chart: Stacked-bar
 {
     "code": "IN33",
-    "title": "Percentage of 25 to 29 year olds in different occupational levels, by SEB and disability status (UK, 2021)", "tooltipTitle": "",
+    "title": "Percentage of 25 to 29 year olds in different occupational levels, by SEB and disability status (UK, 2014 to 2021 combined)", "tooltipTitle": "",
     "data": [{
         "label": "Disabled",